HeavyMedl/HowToJavaScript/README.md

 	```js
 	element.async = true;
 	```
 2. Run the same `DOMUtils.loadAssets(...)`function a couple times by refreshing the page.
-This time, the order of the script objects don't matter, as we're running everything in parallel.
+This time, the order of the script objects doesn't matter, as we're running everything in parallel.
 You should eventually get the same error thrown by Twitter Bootstrap:

 	`Uncaught Error: Bootstrap's JavaScript requires jQuery`

-	The solution to this problem is to create a sort of synchronous load order of the asynchronous script assets.
+	The solution to this problem is to create a pseudo-synchronous load order of your asynchronous script assets.
 We need to first load jQuery, test to see if jQuery has indeed loaded, and then load Twitter Bootstrap's JavaScript.
+This is a necessary strategy because the Bootstrap script is *self-executing* and assumes jQuery's presence within your application when it executes.

 3. Remove the Twitter Bootstrap JavaScript object from your *array of objects* as part of the parameter to `loadAssets`.
 Modify the `jQueryLoaded` callback in the `DOMUtils` module so that we can test for jQuery's existence before we make a call to get the Twitter Bootstrap JavaScript.